-- Drivers and adult front seat passengers must wear seat belts in the District of Columbia and all states except New Hampshire. - In Indiana, seat belt laws are primary.
-They cover drivers, as well as passengers age 16 and older in all seats. - Child restraint laws vary by state.
+- Drivers and adult front seat passengers must wear seat belts in the District of Columbia and all states except New Hampshire. - In Iowa, seat belt laws are primary.
+They cover drivers and front seat passengers age 18 and older. - Child restraint laws vary by state.
 For up-to-date information on these laws in your state, check with the Insurance Institute for Highway Safety at www.iihs.org.